 - 102 credits = Senior 2

-Please note that class standing is also dependent upon Plan progress and credit distribution, as outlined elsewhere in the academic regulations (e.g., a student may have enough earned credits to qualify as a Senior 1 according to the above chart but not enough credits on Plan, so his/her status may actually be Junior 2).
-In addition, restrictions apply to credits transferred from other colleges, credits by examination, or credits earned through Advanced Placement.
+Class standing was also dependent upon Plan progress and credit distribution, as outlined elsewhere in the academic regulations (e.g., a student may have had enough earned credits to qualify as a Senior 1 according to the above chart but not enough credits on Plan, so their status may have actually been Junior 2).
+In addition, restrictions applied to credits transferred from other colleges, credits by examination, or credits earned through Advanced Placement.
 (See also Credit Placement.)

-Students receiving VA benefits must consult the Registrar to make sure they are in compliance with VA rules.
+Students receiving VA benefits needed to consult with the Registrar to make sure they were in compliance with VA rules.

-International students must consult with the Office for International Services to be sure they are in compliance with their visa status.
+International students needed to consult with the Office for International Services to make sure they were in compliance with their visa status.

 Dropping a Course

-Students wishing to drop a course must submit to the Registrar the appropriate form (available outside the Registrar’s Office or on the web; see Forms) signed by both the academic advisor and the faculty instructor.
-Students may drop a course up to 2 weeks (or posted date) after final course selection without the course appearing on the permanent record.
-Full-time students are not allowed to drop credits if doing so would bring them below full-time (12 credits) status at any point in the semester.
+Students who wished to drop a course had to submit to the Registrar the appropriate form (available outside the Registrar’s Office or on the web; see Forms) signed by both the academic advisor and the faculty instructor.
+Students could drop a course up to 2 weeks (or posted date) after final course selection without the course appearing on the permanent record.
+Full-time students were not allowed to drop credits if doing so would bring them below full-time (12 credits) status at any point in the semester.

-If a student withdraws from a course after the deadline for dropping a course, a grade of WP (withdrew passing) or WF (withdrew failing) must be assigned by the instructor.
-Students must withdraw from a course by submitting completed paperwork to the Registrar, at least one week prior to the last day of classes to avoid receiving a letter grade (A-F).
-Full-time students are not allowed to drop credits if doing so would bring them below full-time (12 credits) status at any point in the semester.
+If a student withdrew from a course after the deadline for dropping a course, a grade of WP (withdrew passing) or WF (withdrew failing) was assigned by the instructor.
+Students needed to withdraw from a course by submitting completed paperwork to the Registrar at least one week prior to the last day of classes to avoid receiving a letter grade (A-F).
+Full-time students were not allowed to drop credits if doing so would bring them below full-time (12 credits) status at any point in the semester.

-Credits assigned to the course will still be counted in the total for the semester but will be considered inactive.
-Students are permitted a maximum of 18 credits of active course work.
-An extra charge will be assessed whenever a student is enrolled for more than 18 credits of active course work in a semester.
+Credits assigned to the course were still counted in the total for the semester but were considered inactive.
+Students were permitted a maximum of 18 credits of active coursework.
+An extra charge was assessed whenever a student was enrolled for more than 18 credits of active course work in a semester.
 (See special fees.)

 Adding a Course

-Students wishing to add a course after final registration must submit to the Registrar, at least one week prior to the last day of classes, the appropriate form signed by both the academic advisor and the faculty instructor.
+Students who wished to add a course after final registration needed to submit to the Registrar, at least one week prior to the last day of classes, the appropriate form signed by both the academic advisor and the faculty instructor.
 (See special fees.)

 Changing Credits for a Course

-Students may, with the consent of the instructor, increase or decrease the credits of a course, up to one week prior to the last day of classes, by submitting to the Registrar the appropriate form signed by both the academic advisor and the faculty instructor.
-Faculty reserve the right to change credits through the end of the semester.
-Other policies may apply for incompletes and in absentia work.
-Students are expected to maintain accurate registration schedules during the semester.
-Full-time students are not allowed to drop credits if doing so would bring them below full-time (12 credits) status at any point in the semester.
+Students could, with the consent of the instructor, increase or decrease the credits of a course, up to one week prior to the last day of classes, by submitting to the Registrar the appropriate form signed by both the academic advisor and the faculty instructor.
+Faculty reserved the right to change credits through the end of the semester.
+Other policies may have applied for incompletes and in absentia work.
+Students were expected to maintain accurate registration schedules during the semester.
+Full-time students were not allowed to drop credits if doing so would bring them below full-time (12 credits) status at any point in the semester.

-Some courses build skills or change in ways that make them repeatable regardless of grades given.
-Official descriptions for such courses include the statement “May be repeated for additional credit.”
+Some courses built skills or change in ways that made them repeatable regardless of grades given.
+Official descriptions for such courses included the statement “May be repeated for additional credit.”

-For other courses, the following rules apply: 1) A student may repeat a course for credit, once only, if he/she has earned a grade of D or F. Both courses and their grades remain permanently on the transcript; however, the credits will be earned only in the course with the higher grade.
-2) A course with a final grade of Permanent Incomplete (PI), WP or WF will count as one attempt and may be repeated only once for credit.
-3) A student receiving an Unsatisfactory Plan grade may not enroll subsequently for the same or similar course if the initial U will convert to degree credits upon completion of the Plan.
+For other courses, the following rules applied: 1) A student may have repeated a course for credit, once only, if they had earned a grade of D or F. Both courses and their grades remained permanently on the transcript; however, the credits were earned only in the course with the higher grade.
+2) A course with a final grade of Permanent Incomplete (PI), WP, or WF counted as one attempt and may have been repeated only once for credit.
+3) A student receiving an Unsatisfactory Plan grade could not enroll subsequently for the same or similar course if the initial U converted to degree credits upon completion of the Plan.

-The Dean of Faculty may grant an Incomplete if extraordinary circumstances make it impossible for a student to complete work on time.
-A family emergency, medical crisis, or outside catastrophe beyond the control of the student may warrant an Incomplete.
-Incompletes are not granted in cases of time mismanagement or to relieve end-of-term pressures.
+The Dean of Faculty could grant an Incomplete if extraordinary circumstances made it impossible for a student to complete work on time.
+A family emergency, medical crisis, or outside catastrophe beyond the control of the student could warrant an Incomplete.
+Incompletes were not granted in cases of time mismanagement or to relieve end-of-term pressures.

-- A student requesting an incomplete must fill out an Incomplete Request Form (from the Registrar), which lists the work to be completed.
+- A student requesting an Incomplete had to fill out an Incomplete Request Form (from the Registrar), which listed the work to be completed.

-- The student must then meet with the Director of Academic Advising to discuss the request and options.
+- The student then had to meet with the Director of Academic Advising to discuss the request and options.

-- The student must then speak with the Dean of Faculty, who may ask for corroborating evidence of the circumstances that warrant the Incomplete.
+- The student then had to speak with the Dean of Faculty, who may have asked for corroborating evidence of the circumstances that warranted the Incomplete.

-- Once the Dean has authorized the Incomplete, the Director of Advising will secure the signature of the faculty member in whose course or tutorial the Incomplete is sought.
+- Once the Dean authorized the Incomplete, the Director of Advising secured the signature of the faculty member in whose course or tutorial the Incomplete was sought.

-- The faculty member certifies that it is possible for the student to complete the work given additional time and assigns a default grade, should the work not be completed.
+- The faculty member certified that it was possible for the student to complete the work given additional time and assigned a default grade, should the work not be completed.

-- Finally, the Director of Advising will submit the form to the Registrar.
+- Finally, the Director of Advising would submit the form to the Registrar.

-Requests for incompletes are accepted only during the week before the deadline for withdrawing from classes/adding credits.
-All requests must be submitted by the deadline for withdrawing from classes/ adding credits.
+Requests for Incompletes were accepted only during the week before the deadline for withdrawing from classes/adding credits.
+All requests had to be submitted by the deadline for withdrawing from classes/adding credits.

-Work is to be completed and received by the faculty member within one month from the last day of classes.
-If work is not completed, the default grade will be entered on the transcript.
-Faculty members are asked to submit a revised grade to the Registrar as soon as work is completed, but no later than the second faculty meeting of the year.
-In rare cases, such as when coursework cannot be completed outside of the course or when the original justification for the incomplete persists beyond the deadline, it is possible for the student to receive a Permanent Incomplete.
+Work was to be completed and received by the faculty member within one month from the last day of classes.
+If work was not completed, the default grade was entered on the transcript.
+Faculty members were asked to submit a revised grade to the Registrar as soon as work was completed, but no later than the second faculty meeting of the year.
+In rare cases, such as when coursework could not be completed outside of the course or when the original justification for the Incomplete persisted beyond the deadline, it was possible for the student to receive a Permanent Incomplete.

-In order to be in good academic standing, a full-time student must earn at least 12 credits with grades of C- or better.
+In order to have been in good academic standing, a full-time student must have earned at least 12 credits with grades of C- or better.
 (See Credit Load.)
-A full-time student who earns 9-11 credits will be liable for probation.
-A full-time student earning fewer than 9 credits is liable for dismissal.
+A full-time student who earned 9-11 credits would have been liable for probation.
+A full-time student who earned fewer than 9 credits would have been liable for dismissal.
 (See Academic Probation and Disciplinary Action.)
-A full-time student who has not submitted a Preliminary Plan Application by the end of the first semester of his/her junior year is liable for discontinuance.
-Transfer students who arrive in their junior or senior year must submit a Preliminary Plan Application by the end of their first semester at Marlboro or they will be eligible for discontinuance.
+A full-time student who had not submitted a Preliminary Plan Application by the end of the first semester of their junior year was liable for discontinuance.
+Transfer students who arrived in their junior or senior year had to submit a Preliminary Plan Application by the end of their first semester at Marlboro or they would have been eligible for discontinuance.
 (See Discontinuance and Plan of Concentration, Discontinuance.)

-A full-time student who earns fewer than 12 credits of C- or better is liable for academic probation.
-Academic probation is automatic at 9, 10, or 11 credits and must be voted by the faculty at 8 credits or fewer (see Guided Probation, below).
-Students who show a flagrant disregard for their academic responsibilities (for instance, by failing to attend classes regularly or by failing to submit required work) may be placed on academic probation by vote of the faculty prior to the end of the semester.
+A full-time student who earned fewer than 12 credits of C- or better was liable for academic probation.
+Academic probation was automatic at 9, 10, or 11 credits and was voted by the faculty at 8 credits or fewer (see Guided Probation, below).
+Students who showed a flagrant disregard for their academic responsibilities (for instance, by failing to attend classes regularly or by failing to submit required work) may have been placed on academic probation by vote of the faculty prior to the end of the semester.

-When a student on Plan receives a report of unsatisfactory (U) from his or her sponsor at the end of a semester, he or she will be liable for academic probation even if he or she earns 12 or more credits at C- or better.
+When a student on Plan received a report of unsatisfactory (U) from their sponsor at the end of a semester, they were liable for academic probation even if they earned 12 or more credits at C- or better.

-To get off Academic Probation or Guided Probation, a student must meet the minimum requirement for good standing (12 credits of C- or better) by the end of the semester immediately following that which led to probation.
+To get off Academic Probation or Guided Probation, a student must have met the minimum requirement for good standing (12 credits of C- or better) by the end of the semester immediately following that which led to probation.

 - Academic Dismissal